Are fish and fish oils safe for my dog?

 - Stop feeding fish or dehydrated liver treats.
 If you've been feeding fish or dehydrated liver treats, you can give your dog a HairQ Test to see what their contamination level is.
 As a side note - liver is the detoxification organ of the body and feeding even small amounts of dehydrated liver can add up over time.

 - Start a six week course of Liver Support and Cleanse (LiverTune) - an herbal formula cleanse that I recommend doing every six months (use for four weeks for follow-up cleanses).

-SHOULD OTHER SUPPLEMENTS AND MEDICATION BE GIVEN DURING A CLEANSE?
+SHOULD OTHER SUPPLEMENTS BE GIVEN DURING A CLEANSE?

 If your dog has been getting the essential supplements prior to the cleanse, there is no need to stop providing them during the cleanse.